cyberbotics/webots-doc/guide/webots-devices.md

 The robot analyzes the RGB color level of each pixel of the camera images.
 When it has detected something, it turns, stops for a few seconds and saves the image in a PNG file to the user directory.
 It also prints a colored message (using ANSI codes) in the `Console` explaining the type of object it has detected.
-A white noise is applied on the `Camera`.
+White noise is applied on the `Camera`.

 ### camera\_auto\_focus.wbt